How To Market To Gen Z – A Comprehensive Guide

 According to a study conducted by Morning Consult, 16% of Gen-Z men and 24% of Gen-Z women take purchasing advice from influencers.
 There are numerous influencers in each category and across all platforms though not all influencers target Gen Z. Leveraging influencers to promote your brand, products, and services is an extremely useful tool.

 A whopping 69% of Gen Z think ads are disruptive and 52% trust social media influencers for product and brand advice.
-In fact, 76% of Gen Zers follow at least one influencer, and 45% follow more than 10!
+76% of Gen Zers follow at least one influencer, and 45% follow more than 10!
 Brands can identify influencers and use them effectively to market to their younger audiences without bombarding them with ads.

 Make data-driven decisions